 In Derby, the Local Authority and GP practice registers of those with a LD are comparable.

-- the higher number of adults with learning disability known to GPs
+- a higher number of adults with learning disability known to GPs

-- higher number of adults (18 to 64) with LD known to the Council
+- a higher number of adults (18 to 64) with LD known to the Council

-- lower number of children with moderate LD known to schools
+- a lower number of children with moderate LD known to schools

-- higher number of children with profound and multiple LD known to schools
+- a higher number of children with profound and multiple LD known to schools

-- lower number of children with LD known to school.
+- a lower number of children with LD known to school.

 The percentage of adults with learning disabilities in employment in Derby is low compared to comparator averages (see table below), with 5% of service users in employment.
 The proportion of adults with learning disabilities living in their own home or with family is 70% in Derby which is slightly less than the national average at 73%.